Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Experiments

 We carry out PRF experiments on two base retrieval models, ANCE~\cite{xiong2020ance} (dense retrieval) and uniCOIL~\cite{lin2021unicoil} (sparse retrieval), respectively.
 For their PRF models, we do not explicitly modify the query text, but directly generate a new query vector for retrieval following the current state-of-the-art method ANCE-PRF~\cite{yu2021anceprf}.
 This allows us to directly optimize the retrieval of reformulated queries end-to-end with the negative log likelihood of the positive document~\cite{karpukhin2020dpr} as the task-specific loss:

-where $\bm{d}^+$ is the vector of a sampled document relevant to $q$ and $\bm{q}^{(k)}$, and $D^-$ is the collection of negative documents for them.
+where $\bm{d}^+$ is the vector of a sampled document relevant to $q$ and $\bm{q}^{(k)}$, $\mathrm{sim}(\cdot, \cdot)$ is the dot product of two vectors, and $D^-$ is the collection of negative documents for them.
 Since only vectors of queries are updated\footnote{The fixed vectors of documents are restored from the index pre-built by \url{https://github.com/castorini/pyserini}.}, we mine a lite collection (5.3M for dense retrieval and 3.7M for sparse retrieval) containing positive and hard negative documents of all training queries.
 In this way, for each query, all documents in the lite collection except its positive documents can be used as its $D^-$.
 In general, our PRF model consists of an encoder, a vector projector, and a pooler.
 First the original query $q$ and feedback documents in $D_{\le k}$ are concatenated in order with \texttt{[SEP]} as separator and input to the encoder to get the contextual embedding of each token.
 Then, the projector maps the contextual embeddings to vectors with the same dimension as the document vectors.
 Finally, all token vectors are pooled into a single query vector.
 For dense retrieval, the encoder is initialized from ANCE$_\mathrm{FirstP}$\footnote{\url{https://github.com/microsoft/ANCE}}, the projector is a linear layer, and the pooler applies a layer normalization on the first vector (\texttt{[CLS]}) in the sequence, as in the previous work~\cite{yu2021anceprf}.
 For sparse retrieval, the encoder and projector are initialized from BERT$_\mathrm{base}$ with the masked language model head, where the projector is an MLP with GeLU~\cite{hendrycks2016gaussian} activation and layer normalization, and the pooler is composed of a max pooling operation and an L2 normalization\footnote{We find that L2 normalization helps the model train stably, and it does not change the relevance ranking of documents to a query.}.
 We finetune PRF baseline models for up to 12 epochs with a batch size of 96, a learning rate selected from \{2e-5, 1e-5, 5e-6\}, and PRF depth $k$ randomly sampled from 0 to 5 for each query.
 We then finetune our PRF models using the comparative loss of $c=1$ CmpCrop for up to 6 epochs with a batch size of 48.
 In this way, the maximum number of training steps for our models remains the same as the baseline models, i.e., up to 12 optimizations per original query.
+Due to the large training costs of using multiple random seeds, we used paired t-test to calculate significant differences in retrieval performance.